PatrickUlbrich/Forecasting-Fuel-Prices/README.md

 - **PRICES_ROOT_DIR**: The prices folder from the dataset (example: *additional_path/tankerkoenig-data/prices*)

 - **DAILY_DATA_FILE_PATH**: Codeblock 7 *dataset-creation* calculates a daily median price time series for all three fuel types from the event data.
-The time series is saved as a csv file for later use.
+The time series is saved as a csv file at this file path for later use.